 In this course, you will learn how to design a network implementation using the appropriate Azure services.

 In this lab challenge, you'll use your Azure networking knowledge to configure Virtual Networks to allow two virtual machines to communicate with each other.

 This short video gives you a list of some of the other resources you should review before taking the Microsoft AZ-301 exam.

-Preparation Exam: Microsoft Azure Architect Design (AZ-301)
+Cert Prep: Microsoft Azure Architect Design (AZ-301)

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).